Special exam conditions

 If you have a temporary or permanent disability or condition that affects your ability to sit exams or written tests under the prescribed conditions, you may apply to sit under special conditions which take account of the particular impairment.
 For example, someone who has injured a writing hand or arm may be supplied with a writer (amanuensis).

-Applications for the approval of ongoing special conditions for a permanent impairment must be made no later than the second Friday following the start of lectures.
+Applications for the approval of ongoing special conditions for a permanent impairment must be made no later than the end of the sixth week following the commencement of lectures.
 Applications for temporary conditions must be made as soon as possible.

 For further details, read our policy on Special Conditions for Written Tests and Examinations.

 If you require special examination conditions, you must apply and have your requirements assessed at either:

 Please note that special arrangements and supervision are organised for your particular circumstances.
 If you are not intending or are unable to sit your exam under these special conditions, you must inform the Examinations Office in advance as soon as possible.
 Email email@example.com.